 Port Trainee Scheme

-The boat storage and lift out facility at the East End continues to be a great asset to the Port and to stakeholders and was at full capacity in the Winter season 2017.
-The Port leased additional land to the South of the current boat store to provide more light to boats stored at the southern border and extra space.
+The boat storage and lift out facility at the East End continues to be a great asset to the Port and to stakeholders and was at full capacity in the Winter season 2018.

 The facilities barge has proved extremely popular with visiting vessel owners.
 WHC permit up to 25 residential boat owners to purchase a seasonal permit to use the facilities barge.
-In 2017 x11 were taken up.
+In 2018 23 were taken up.

-The Port has issued a new Events Policy for all outside organisations and groups wishing to use the quay for events.
+The Port has an Events Policy for all outside organisations and groups wishing to use the quay for events.
 Compliance and agreement to this policy in writing is required before an event can go ahead.
 There will be fees for use of the quay to commercial organisations run for profit.

 New RNLI Boathouse